Development

 Numbers are localized using a custom i18next formatteropen in new window: t("number", { value }.

-To find missing label translations, run yarn i18n in the app module.
+To find missing label translations, run npm run i18n in the app module.

 Typography